YomikoR/VapourSynth-ICCConvert/README.md

   It's strongly recommended to manually specify the ICC profile for production purpose.

- - `intent` refers to the ICC rendering intent for conversion, see [this link](https://helpx.adobe.com/photoshop-elements/kb/color-management-settings-best-print.html#main-pars_header_1).
+ - `intent` refers to the ICC rendering intent for conversion from the input clip, see [this link](https://helpx.adobe.com/photoshop-elements/kb/color-management-settings-best-print.html#main-pars_header_1).
 Possible options are
    - "perceptual" for Perceptual
    - "saturation" for Saturation
    - "relative"   for Relative Colorimetric